Discover

 Filtering and syntax building

-We use the query bar to search for interesting events.
-For example, after entering the word “error”, all events that contain the word will be displayed, additional highlighting them with a yellow background.
+Use the query bar to search for interesting events.
+For example, after entering the word “error”, all events that contain the word will be displayed, additionally highlighting them with a yellow background.

 Syntax

-Fields can be used similarly by defining conditions that interest us.
+Fields can be used similarly by defining conditions that interest you.
 The syntax of such queries is:

 fields_name:<fields_value>